abhisangam/TradingSystem/README.md

 `UIService` class is a singleton that manages warning popups and the quick info tool-tip.

 ### `Player` and `GameplayManager`
-These classes are implemented to demosntrate the mechanic.
+These classes are implemented to demonstrate the mechanic.
 These serve the purpose of creating the inventories and adding items to them to simulate real game scenario.